BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <br/>

 <p>
-    The average American prison reflects a certain hard-nosed individualism, myopic to the social determinants of criminality, and - as described by Dostoevsky - the rippling effects of <a href="https://www.motherjones.com/politics/2016/06/cca-private-prisons-corrections-corporation-inmates-investigation-bauer/" target="_blank">prison</a> <a href="https://www.wbrc.com/2019/04/12/bloody-truth/" target="_blank">brutality</a>.
+    The average American prison, too, is a sort of cultural motif.
+    It reflects the "individual responsibility" side of hard-nosed individualism.
+    So too for the average Nordic prison.
 </p>

 <p>
-    Each motif, like The Sainte-Chapelle, is luminous in the reflection of its ideals.
+    Each motif, like The Sainte-Chapelle, is luminous in reflection of its ideals.
 </p>

 <p>
-    Joseph Campbell called this "the hieratic pantomime, making visible on earth the forms of heaven".²⁰ Cultures convert the raw materials of human striving into refined edifices in physical, intellectual, and emotional space.
+    Joseph Campbell called this "the hieratic pantomime, making visible on earth the forms of heaven".²⁰
 </p>

 <p>
-    The refined products, then, are the aesthetics; the vibes.
+    The refined products, then, are the aesthetics.
+The vibes.
     At dinner with your extended family, the table, the chairs, and the food aren't the point.
     The point is the vibe, effulgent in emotional space.
 </p>